Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Results

 \subsection{Main Patterns Across Driver Selection and Filtering}

 The best-per-method tables (Tables~\ref{tab:method_best_3drivers}–\ref{tab:method_best_20drivers}) and robustness summaries (Tables~\ref{tab:robustness_sharpe}–\ref{tab:robustness_maxdd}) reveal a consistent pattern as the driver dimension $m$ increases.
 Intuitively, small $m$ concentrates statistical power in a few persistent channels, while larger $m$ expands representational capacity but also raises the bar on estimation and stabilization.
-The balance between these forces, signal richness vs.\ estimation noise, interacts with two stabilizers in our stack: (i) projection to the driver span, which removes excursions into directions unsupported by the covariance geometry, and (ii) the HJB amplitude layer, which tempers overconfident scaling during stressed windows.
-Together, they explain the regime ordering below.
+The balance between these forces—signal richness vs.\ estimation noise—interacts with two stabilizers in our stack: (i) projection to the driver span, which removes excursions into directions unsupported by the covariance geometry, and (ii) the HJB amplitude layer, which tempers overconfident scaling during stressed windows.

+The empirical results reveal a systematic dimensionality pattern.
+At low driver counts, smooth nonlinear projections dominate; at intermediate dimensions, HJB-scaled linear maps offer the best balance between signal capture and trading control; and at high dimensions, simpler projections regain stability as estimation variance grows.
+The regimes below summarize this transition.

+\paragraph{Small $m$ ($m{=}3$).} PINN without HJB (V4) often leads Sharpe/Sortino (Combo–EKF), with linear+HJB (V1) close when turnover is penalized.
+With only three drivers, the span is tight and well identified, so the PDE-informed smoothness in V3/V4 extracts durable premia without needing extra amplitude control; adding HJB here mainly trims extremes rather than unlocking new signal.
+When costs bind, the linear map in V1 plus HJB scaling trades a touch of raw reward for systematically lower trading, improving cost-adjusted efficiency.